 All lit up.
 How @MarchesaFashion + IBM’s #CognitiveDress brought fans’ emotions to life at the #MetGala.
 Worn by the amazing @karolinakurkova.
 Check the link in our profile for all the details!

-A video posted by IBM (@ibm) on May 3, 2016 at 12:10pm PDT Today, anyone can get started working with IBM Watson by heading to IBM BlueMix and signing up for a Watson Developer Cloud account.
+Today, anyone can get started working with IBM Watson by heading to IBM BlueMix and signing up for a Watson Developer Cloud account.
 Back in February 2015, IBM boosted Watson Developer Cloud with speech-to-text, image analysis, visual recognition, and the ability to analyze tradeoffs between different drug candidates.
 In July last year, Watson gained a new Tone Analyzer that could scan a piece of text and then critique the tone of your writing.
 We’ve also interviewed IBM’s Jerome Pesenti on many of the latest Watson developments.